-CJM works with the MODOC staff and offenders to identify the needs/gaps in services.
-Based on that collaboration, this application/project was created to continue the expansion of the tremendously successful Release to Rent (R2R) program with essential housing assistance funding.
+In response to the needs identified by the Missouri Department of Corrections (MODOC) staff and offenders, this application/project continues the expansion of the tremendously successful Release to Rent (R2R) program with essential start-up funding.
 R2R was created as a Missouri Reentry Program (MRP) in collaboration with MODOC - Probation and Parole Division - in 2003.
 It initially began serving five offenders and slowly grew over the next 15 years.
 Based on the R2R model, two other programs were created to specifically work with Veterans in need and post-release offenders.
 CJM now serves over 100 offenders per year - mostly violent and/or sex offenders - through its three reentry housing programs based on the original R2R program model.
 R2R interventions initially began with housing and case management in 2003 and have expanded to include basic needs assistance (food, clothing, medical, transportation, etc.) as well as workforce development and clinical treatment for mental health and substance abuse.
 Due to the high risks, expenses and stigmas associated with serving sex offenders, CJM has become one of the only reentry housing providers in the state to serve this population.
 In fact, no other organization in Missouri has a longer history or better track-record serving and housing sex offenders.